datastax/python-driver/docs/topics/models.rst

         for updating, or you can call without values to execute an update against any modified fields.
 If no fields on the model have been modified since loading, no query will be performed.
 Model validation is performed normally.

+    -- method:: get_changed_columns()

+        Returns a list of column names that have changed since the model was instantiated or saved

 Model Attributes
 ================